USS MIAMI SSN 755

 August 22, The Navy's revised cost estimate to restore USS Miami is approximately $450 million, with an estimated date of completion for the repairs of April 30, 2015.
 The estimate includes 10 percent variability due to the unique nature of the repair and the cost impacts of shifting the planned maintenance availabilities of other ships and submarines.

 August 6, 2013 The U.S. Navy notified Congress it plans to stop repairing the USS Miami and inactivate it.
 In April, they discovered additional cracking on board the submarine and the cost of the repairs increased from an estimated $450 million to $700 million.
 Casey James Fury, the shipyard worker who set the fire, was sentenced in March to 17 years in prison and ordered to pay restitution of $400 million.

 September 27, SSN 755 is inactivated and placed in Reserve (Stand Down) status.

 November 15, Cmdr.
 Rolf B. Spelker relieved Cmdr.
 Roger E. Meyer as the last CO of USS Miami during a change-of-command ceremony in an auditorium at the Portsmouth Naval Shipyard.

-March 28, 2014 USS Miami held a decommissioning ceremony at the Portsmouth Naval Shipyard's main auditorium.
+March 28, 2014 The Miami held a decommissioning ceremony at the Portsmouth Naval Shipyard's main auditorium.

-June 12, 2015 The Miami departed Portsmouth Naval Shipyard, under tow by USNS Apache (T-ATF 172), for a seven-week voyage to Puget Sound Naval Shipyard in Bremerton, Wash., where it will be dismantled for scrap; Transited the Panama Canal on June 29.
+June 12, 2015 The ex-USS Miami departed Portsmouth Naval Shipyard, under tow by USNS Apache (T-ATF 172), for a 39-day voyage to Puget Sound Naval Shipyard in Bremerton, Wash., where it will be dismantled for scrap; Transited the Panama Canal on June 29.